 Curry Leaves: As I always say, curry leaves are hard to find outside the Indian stores.
 You may skip if you do not have at home.

 How to make South Indian lentil fritter crispy?

 This is one of the important questions that you have in mind when you are landed here in this post.
 Getting them crispy is not involves any techniques or secrecy.

 The chana dal has to be soaked perfectly to achieve nongreasy crispy vadas.
 Soak for one and a half to two hours.
 Try to break it between your thumb and forefinger with the nail.
 It has to split into two or three portions easily.

 Over soaked dal leads to soggy and oily masal vada.

-Then wash and rinse couple of times until clear water seen.
+Then wash and rinse a couple of times until clear water is seen.
 Drain and keep aside.